MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

         const searchResults = await Providers.globalProvider.graph.client.api('/search/query').post(filter);
         ```

     - The search results are then iterated through to locate `hits`.
-Each `hit` contains information about the document that was found.
+Each `hit` contains information about a document that was found.
 A property named `resource` contains the document metadata and is added to the `files` array.

         ```typescript
         if (searchResults.value.length !== 0) {